Blog · By The Packaging Vista Team · June 20, 2026

 Greaseproof vs. Wax vs. Parchment Paper: Which Do You Need?

 Greaseproof, wax, and parchment paper look alike but are not interchangeable – they resist different things.
-Pick the wrong one and your wrap fails or your bake sticks.
-This comparison is part of our custom printed papers guide.
+Pick the wrong one in this greaseproof vs. parchment, wax paper vs. parchment debate and your wrap fails or your bake sticks – the same care applies to choosing your food & beverage boxes.
+This food paper comparison is part of our custom printed papers guide.

 Quick comparison